Immunisation on time is the most effective way to protect pregnant mums, babies and children from preventable disease.

 - bring along a stuffed toy or blanket for your child to hold during the immunisation, or use them yourself as a tool for distraction

-- hold your child firmly during the procedure, talking calmly and gently stroking the child's arm or back
+- hold your child firmly during the procedure, talking calmly and gently stroking your child's arm or back

-- after being pricked by the needle, your child may cry for a brief time.
-It is his or her way of coping.
-Your job is to comfort, hold, and talk supportively
+- after the immunisation, your child may cry for a brief time but this is their way of coping - comfort and hold your child, and talk supportively

 - for babies, book your appointment to allow you to feed your child immediately after they have had their immunisation